fara-jav/My_YML_File/README.md

 Downloaded Kali Linux from [here](https://www.kali.org/get-kali/#kali-virtual-machines)

-Then uploaded the Kali Linux to Virtual Box
+Then upload the Kali Linux to your Virtual Box

-In Kali Linux, Opened terminal downloaded Docker from [here](https://www.kali.org/docs/containers/installing-docker-on-kali/)
+In Kali Linux, Open terminal and download Docker from [here](https://www.kali.org/docs/containers/installing-docker-on-kali/)

 Download Docker-compose to run docker-compose.yml file, use [the referenece page](https://docs.docker.com/compose/install/linux/)